Skip to content

 Constructivist by design.
 Every feature is oriented around the learner doing cognitive work: drawing edges, labelling relations, writing definitions in their own words, self-rating recall.
 The system does not do this work for them.

 Open by default.
 The code is MIT-licensed.
-Data formats are documented and importable/exportable as plain JSON.
+The graph schema is documented, vocabulary-agnostic, and importable/exportable as plain JSON.
+The Nesso Learning Vocabulary it ships with is a declared, replaceable package.
 The MCP server makes the graph vocabulary available to any compatible client.
-Technical work done here is intended to be useful beyond this application.
+Technical work done here is and will be intended to be useful beyond this application.

 Nesso is not a note-taking app.
 It does not replace a text editor, a spaced-repetition deck manager, or a general-purpose LLM interface.
 It is specifically a tool for the phase of learning where understanding a domain means deciding how its concepts relate to each other, and testing whether you can hold that structure under questioning.

 It is also not a finished product.
-It is an alpha-stage open-source project.
-Some features are rough, some planned items are not yet built, and the codebase is publicly available for inspection and contribution.
+The codebase is publicly available for inspection and contribution.

 The remainder of this documentation covers how to use the app and how to integrate with it programmatically.
 If you want to start immediately, Getting started has everything you need.